Dunaliella

-The genus was also described by another biologist in 1905 named Clara Hamburger in Heidelberg, Germany, but unfortunately Teodoresco’s paper was published first while she was in the final stages of her own article’s production.
-Hamburger’s description was more thorough since she studied material imported from Cagliari Sardinia and was able to study live as well as dead material and could create sections to view inner cell contents and also described different life stages.
+The genus was also described by another biologist in 1905 named Clara Hamburger in Heidelberg, Germany, but Teodoresco's paper was published first while she was in the final stages of her own article's production.
+Hamburger's description was more thorough since she studied material imported from Cagliari Sardinia and was able to study live as well as dead material and could create sections to view inner cell contents and also described different life stages.

 Since then, various other studies on Dunaliella have been performed.
-Notable ones include Cavara’s article in 1906 expanding on the Cagliari, Sardinia saltern study by Hamburger, Peirce’s article in 1914 on Dunaliella in the Salton Sea, California, Labbé’s various ecological studies of the algae in salterns of Le Croisic, France, Becking et al.’s studies on Dunaliella organisms from all over the world, and in-depth taxonomic studies by Hamel and Lerche.
+Notable ones include Cavara's article in 1906 expanding on the Cagliari, Sardinia saltern study by Hamburger, Peirce's article in 1914 on Dunaliella in the Salton Sea, California, Labbé's various ecological studies of the algae in salterns of Le Croisic, France, Becking et al.'s studies on Dunaliella organisms from all over the world, and in-depth taxonomic studies by Hamel and Lerche.